 - Rocky Roll Call: A variation:Brad: Sidekick!
 Steed!
 Hero!

 - Self-Fulfilling Prophecy: Attempted by Brad, averted by Demurra, because "This isn't a fairy tale."

-- Shmuck Bait: Subverted; the bright and cheery path through the Maze of Delusion looks like an obvious trap, but it turns out to be perfectly safe.
+- Shmuck Bait: Subverted; the bright and cheery path through the Labyrinth of Delusion looks like an obvious trap, but it turns out to be perfectly safe.

 - Squee!: Wander, many times.
 He really enjoys being the hero rescuing the princess.